Voters to weigh in on mayor, vision for Los Angeles' future

-Los Angeles, long known for its sprawl and glacial traffic, is fighting over what it should become in the future.
+Long known for its sprawl and glacial traffic, Los Angeles is fighting over what it should become in the future, while Mayor Eric Garcetti is seeking a return trip to City Hall.

 An election Tuesday features a proposal intended to restrict taller, denser development in the city of nearly 4 million, a chapter in a long-running battle over density and what the city should look like in the years to come.

-Mayor Eric Garcetti is looking for a return trip to City Hall and faces 10 little-known challengers.
+Meanwhile, Garcetti is looking for a second term and faces 10 little-known challengers.
 The 46-year-old Democrat is often mentioned as a likely candidate for higher office, and the outcome could provide a springboard for future campaigns or raise doubts about the depth of his appeal.

 Garcetti has dominated the race so far, but challengers are hoping to hold him below 50 percent of the tally, which would force the mayor into a May runoff against the second-place finisher.